 What happens at WheelPower's National Junior Games?

-The National Junior Games is a residential sports event where young people have an opportunity to try a variety of wheelchair sports including; tennis, basketball, fencing, boccia, football, table tennis, badminton, golf, rowing, laser shooting, athletics, swimming, archery and aerobics.
+The National Junior Games is a residential sports event where young people have an opportunity to try a variety of wheelchair sports including; tennis, rugby, basketball, fencing, boccia, football, table tennis, badminton, golf, rowing, laser shooting, athletics, swimming, archery and aerobics.

 The ethos of the Games is to "Achieve your Personal Best".
 Participants will experience high quality coaching from qualified coaches before taking part in fun challenges, with the aim being to achieve their personal best throughout the week.